brightcove/brightcove-player-sdk-ios/OfflinePlayback.md

 To present the subtitles for a particular language, set the `kBCOVOfflineVideoManagerPlaybackSubtitleLanguageKey` in the active `BCOVPlaybackController`'s options dictionary with your selected language as the value.

 If the `kBCOVOfflineVideoUsesSidebandSubtitleKey` is missing or NO, you can assume that the video is using standard iOS subtitles, and you can set your media selection on the `AVPlayer` as always.

-If you downloaded Sideband Subtitles in iOS 10, and the device was subsequently upgraded to iOS 11, the Brightcove Native Player's PlayerUI controls will still detect that you are using Sideband Subtitles, and display properly.

 ### Specifying a Variant Bitrate